-Adam Kaplin, M.D., Ph.D., - President Mira1a Pharmaceutical and Adjunct Faculty Johns Hopkins
+Adam Kaplin, M.D., Ph.D., Co-founder, Director, CEO, CSO, CMO, Minerve Pharmaceuticals

-Dr. Adam Kaplin completed his undergraduate training at Yale University and his MD and Ph.D. training at the Johns Hopkins School of Medicine.
-His research training experience includes having trained in the labs of two Nobel Laureates and completed his Ph.D. and postdoctoral training in the Lab of Solomon Snyder, MD, who was the 2005 recipient of the National Medal of Science (the highest scientific honor in the United States).
-Dr. Kaplin, who maintains his Adjunct Faculty appointment at Johns Hopkins, was the Chief

-Psychiatric Consultant at the Johns Hopkins Multiple Sclerosis and Transverse Myelitis Centers.
+Dr. Adam Kaplin completed his undergraduate training at Yale University and his MD and PhD training at the Johns Hopkins School of Medicine.
+His research training experience includes having trained in the labs of two Nobel Laureates and completed his PhD and postdoctoral training in the Lab of Solomon Snyder, MD, who was the 2005 recipient of the National Medal of Science (the highest science honor in the United States).
+Dr. Kaplin, who maintains his Adjunct Faculty appointment at Johns Hopkins, was the Chief Psychiatric Consultant to the Johns Hopkins Multiple Sclerosis and Transverse Myelitis Centers.
 Dr. Kaplin investigated the biological basis of the effects of the immune system on mood regulation and cognition, and he provided neuropsychiatric care to patients afflicted with such comorbidities.
 His research is focused on understanding the biological basis of depression and dementia and discovering new ways to diagnose prognosticate and treat these diseases.
-Dr. Kaplin has transitioned to working in the pharmaceutical industry as the Chief Scientific Officer of MyMD Pharmaceuticals, which is developing first-in-class therapeutics for a range of autoimmune diseases and immune-mediated neuropsychiatric illnesses, and President of Mira Pharmaceuticals, developing novel Cannabinoid analog therapeutics with psychotropic and anti-inflammatory benefits.
+Dr. Kaplin worked for Miralogx Pharmaceuticals, a scientific investigation and drug development company, where he helped launch three companies: MyMD, Mira, and Telomir Pharmaceuticals.
+In 2025 Dr. Kaplin co-founded Minerve Pharmaceuticals, a startup company focused on developing novel treatments for the cognitive impairment component of neurodegenerative diseases, such as Alzheimer's Disease and Multiple Sclerosis.